Denys Strekalin

-Denys Strekalin (born 31 March 1999) is a Ukrainian-born pair skater who competes for France with Megan Wessenberg.
+Denys Strekalin (Ukrainian: Денис Стрекалін; born 31 March 1999) is a Ukrainian-born pair skater who competes for France with Megan Wessenberg.

 With previous partner, Océane Piegad, he is the 2024 French national silver medalist.

 With former skating partner, Cléo Hamon, he is a two-time French national champion (2020, 2021), 2018 Volvo Open Cup champion, and has competed in the final segment at three World Junior Championships (2017–2019).

 Career

 In Ukraine

 Strekalin began learning to skate in 2006.
 Competing in men's singles, he placed seventh at the Ukrainian Junior Championships in 2013 and 2015.
 He also trained in pair skating with Sofiia Nesterova.

 Partnership with Hamon

 Early seasons

 In August 2016, Strekhalin teamed up with Cleo Hamon to compete for France in pairs.
 Coached by Mehdi Bouzzine in Courbevoie, they made their international debut in February 2017, placing seventh in junior pairs at the Bavarian Open.
 In March, they placed fourteenth at the 2017 World Junior Championships in Taipei, Taiwan.

 In September 2017, Hamon/Strekalin debuted on the ISU Junior Grand Prix (JGP) series, placing eighth in Riga, Latvia.
 In December, appearing on the senior level, they won silver at the French Championships, behind Lola Esbrat / Andrei Novoselov.
 In March, they finished eleventh at the 2018 World Junior Championships in Sofia, Bulgaria.

 Competing in the 2018 JGP series, Hamon/Strekalin placed sixth in Linz, Austria, and fifth in Ostrava, Czech Republic.
 Making their senior international debut, the pair took gold at the Volvo Open Cup in November 2018.
 In March 2019, they finished ninth at the 2019 World Junior Championships in Zagreb, Croatia.